DiliniCharitha/TestAutomationAssessment/README.md

 * Open PoweShell
 * Navigate to TestAutomationAssessment folder which has been cloned by git.
 * Run the command: mvn test
+* After run,find the report URL at the bottom of command line and run it in the browser

 #####  From Eclipse